 You can assign the No cryptography administrator role to vCenter Server administrators that do not need Cryptographic Operations privileges.

 To further limit what users can do, you can clone the No cryptography administrator role and create a custom role with only some of the Cryptographic Operations privileges.
 For example, you can create a role that allows users to encrypt but not to decrypt virtual machines.
 See Using Roles to Assign Privileges.

 Host Encryption Mode

 Host encryption mode determines if an ESXi host is ready to accept cryptographic material for the purpose of encrypting virtual machines and virtual disks.
 Before any cryptographic operations can occur on a host, host encryption mode must be enabled.
 Host encryption mode is often enabled automatically, but it can be enabled explicitly.
 You can check and explicitly set the current host encryption mode from the vSphere Client or by using the vSphere API.

 For instructions, see Enable Host Encryption Mode Explicitly.

 After Host encryption mode is enabled, it cannot be disabled easily.
 See Disable Host Encryption Mode.

 Automatic changes occur when encryption operations attempt to enable host encryption mode.
 For example, assume that you add an encrypted virtual machine to a standalone host.
 Host encryption mode is not enabled.
 If you have the required privileges on the host, encryption mode changes to enabled automatically.

-Assume that a cluster has three ESXi hosts, host A, B, and C. You add an encrypted virtual machine to host A. What happens depends on several factors.
+Assume that a cluster has three ESXi hosts, host A, B, and C. You create an encrypted virtual machine on host A. What happens depends on several factors.

 - If hosts A and B are enabled for encryption and C is not enabled, the system proceeds as follows.